|MEETING PLACE:||Recapture Lodge, Hwy 191, Bluff, Utah|

 After leaving the fascinating Goosenecks, we’re treated to glimpses of rocky wonders like Cedar Mesa, Cowboy Hat, and Eagle Rock.
 Beneath this stretch of river lie extensive oil fields, and at lower water levels, we may be able to see the very oil seeps where the Ancestral Pueblos may have gathered this precious resource for fuel and medicine.
 All along, we keep watch for bighorn sheep near the water and Native American ruins hidden atop cliffs.

-Our trip is certainly not devoid of whitewater, and this stretch of river delivers plenty of excitement with rapids such as Ross, Government and Slickhorn.
+Our trip is certainly not devoid of whitewater, and this stretch of river delivers plenty of excitement with rapids such as Ross and Government.

 A favorite activity on the San Juan is a visit to Slickhorn Gulch for a much-needed swim in its natural plunge pools.
 This beautiful canyon holds many hidden surprises, including fossils, maidenhair ferns, and waterfalls.